Ivanclj/msia423-final-project/README.md

 To create a database in the local location configured in `config.py` with five initial customers, run:

 Note: an empty folder named database under <path_to_main_repository>/data has to be created to save the db.
+For creating a database on RDS, please refer to README.md in src/ folder.

 ```bash
 cd path_to_repo/src